William G. Smith Jr.

 Certified Internal Auditor and Certified Public Accountant

-Robert is a Certified Internal Auditor and a Certified Public Accountant in Florida.
-He earned his Accounting degree from the University of West Florida in Pensacola, FL, and holds a master of Business Administration from Western New England College in Springfield, MA.
-He is a member of the National Association of Corporate Directors, the American and Florida Institutes of Certified Public Accountants, the Financial Executives Institute and the Institute of Internal Auditors.
-He is also a charter member of the Jacksonville Chapter of the National Association of Black Accountants.
+Mr. Antoine is a Certified Public Accountant and a Certified Internal Auditor.
+He earned his accounting degree from the University of West Florida and holds a Master of Business Administration from Western New England College.
+He is a member of the American Institute of CPAs and the Florida Institute of CPAs.

 Thomas A. Barron